-If I live on a hot island and I’ve never seen snow, and someone tells me what snow is: I’m sure I can describe it very well, but I’ve never experienced it, so I would never know what snow really means.
+If I live on a hot island and I’ve never seen snow, and someone tells me what snow is: I’m sure I can describe it very well, but I’ve never experienced snow, so I would never know what snow really means.

 You must know it.

 What does that mean?
 What does it mean to “know” something?
-I know the definition.
-I don’t understand it, but I know the definition.
-In usual Western terminology, if I experience snow, now I know what snow is.
-Now I know it, but I might not understand what snow is.
+We might know the definition of voidness, but we still might not understand it.
+In usual Western terminology, if we experience snow, now we know what snow is.
+Now we know it, but we might not understand what snow is.
 How in the world does snow come about?
-And why is it in this shape?
-And why is it this color?
-I don’t understand that at all.
-So have I understood snow?
+Why is it in this shape and why is it this color?
+We don’t understand that at all.
+So, have we understood snow?
 No, I don’t think so.
-But now I know what snow is because I’ve experienced it.
-So that’s different.
-Why is every snowflake different?
-I don’t understand that at all.
-I don’t understand snow at all.
+But to say, “Now I know what snow is because I’ve experienced it,” that’s different.
+But why every snowflake is different – we don’t know or understand that at all, so we don’t really understand snow at all.

 Once you’ve really understood something, is it still an intellectual thing?
 Does it require thinking?
 Are we still thinking?